New to Human Subjects Research

 - Recruitment materials (flyers, print/radio ads, social media ads, phone scripts, etc.)

 - Letter of support and/or permission for non-Wright State University locations, database access permissions, and/or rights to use certain measures.

 Templates and check lists for the local protocol and informed consent are available on the Templates & Check Lists page.

 Complete & submit the initial IRB application in Cayuse Human Ethics.

 Wright State University investigators are required to use the Cayuse Human Ethics module to submit applications to the Wright State IRB.
 All new human subject research studies must be submitted using the Initial Application Form.
 All forms within the HE module are “smart” forms that add/remove questions based on your responses.
 Therefore, it is important that you answer every available question to avoid submitting an incomplete form.
 The initial application form is also utilized by the IRB to make non-human subject and/or non-research determinations, as well as process external reliance registrations, delayed onset determinations, and emergency research reports.

 Wait for IRB response.
 The IRB review process takes time.
 Please allow two weeks before contacting our office for follow up.
 You can monitor your study progress in Cayuse Human Ethics.

 If minor stipulations or revisions are requested, respond to requested changes in a timely manner.
 Many applications will require at least one round of changes, especially if this is your first time submitting.
 The IRB requests all changes be submitted within 60 days.

 Receive IRB approval.
 Once your study receives IRB approval, you need to download the official stamped version of consent documents to use in your study.

 Manage your study.
-Please review the information located on the general information page on filing amendments, continuations, reportable events, and responsible record keeping.
+Please review the information located on the website on filing modifications, renewals/continuations, incidents/reportable events, study closure, and responsible record keeping.